 What is your role at TLC?
-I serve as our Farm Manager at Walnut Hill Farm.
-Our farm is located on the Sarah and Bailey Williamson Preserve in eastern Wake County.
-Walnut Hill Farm is a beautiful mosaic of farm fields, woodlands, ponds, and creeks.
-The Farm is a restorative landscape that connects members of the community to agricultural, historic, and natural resources.
+I serve as our Farm Manager at the farm on Bailey and Sarah Williamson Preserve in eastern Wake County.
+It is a beautiful mosaic of farm fields, woodlands, ponds, and creeks.
+The farm is a restorative landscape that connects members of the community to agricultural, historic, and natural resources.
 My work is to help implement the following six farm goals as laid out in our Agricultural Concept Plan:

 - Become a site of demonstration, innovation, and training for farmers